 In basic terms, RAID (Redundant Array of Inexpensive Disks) is a technology feature that lets you link-up multiple disk drives (more than two) together and has redundant data on each of them, so you don't have any issue if one of them fails.

-The main purpose of RAID is to improve data reliability and performance improvement.
+The primary purpose of RAID is to improve data reliability and performance improvement.
 Usually, drives of same storage capacity are recommended for RAID.

-RAID-enabled systems are used at every place where you simply can't afford to lose data.
-There are different levels of RID, with each having their pros and cons
+RAID-enabled systems are used at every place where you just can't afford to lose data.
+There are different levels of RID, with each having their pros and cons.

-RAID 0 combines the storage capacity of more than two disk drives to form a combined single disk drive.
-That single drive will have maximum bandwidth and capacity, but data redundancy is sacrificed here.
+RAID 0 combines the storage capacity of more than two disk drives to form a connected single disk drive.
+That single drive will have maximum bandwidth and size, but data redundancy is sacrificed here.

 So, if any of your hard drives has an issue, all of the hard drives will be affected.
 That's why RAID 0 isn't useful for data redundancy.